 Figure 16.
-Floodwall layout, wall elevations, and high water marks along the IHNC, I-10 to Florida Avenue railroad bridge
+Floodwall layout, wall elevations, and high-water marks along the IHNC, I-10 to Florida Avenue railroad bridge.

 Figure 17.
-Floodwall layout, wall elevations, and high water marks along the west side of IHNC, Florida Avenue railroad bridge to IHNC Lock
+Floodwall layout, wall elevations, and high-water marks along the west side of IHNC, Florida Avenue railroad bridge to IHNC Lock.

-High water marks on the north side of the railroad bridge (12.5 and 12.8 ft) show about a 1.5 ft drop in water level across the bridge.
+HWMs on the north side of the railroad bridge (12.5 and 12.8 ft) show about a 1.5-ft drop in water level across the bridge.
 The large difference in elevation on either side of the railroad bridge might be due to head loss across the bridge.
 The railroad bridge was in the down position during Katrina.
-Photographic evidence on the ground showed vegetation laid down indicating high velocity through the I-10/railroad area of the IHNC.
+Photographic evidence on the ground showed vegetation laid down indicating high velocity in a northerly direction through the I-10/railroad area of the IHNC.

-In Figure 16, high water marks acquired east of the PONO floodwall show peaks of 15.2 at several locations.
+In Figure 16, HWMs acquired east of the PONO floodwall show peaks of 15.2 ft at several locations.
 At the junction of the IHNC and MRGO, a HWM of 15.4 ft was recorded.
-High water marks on the west side of the PONO generally show values that are approximately 1 ft lower, peaks of 14.2 to 14.3 ft.
-The difference in peak water level across the PONO floodwall is likely due to (1) the 1600-ft long east-west earth levee on the west side of the PONO that was at an elevation of about 11.0 ft and experienced overtopping and breaches, and (2) overtopping of the USACE floodwall all along the reach west of the PONO floodwall.
-Overtopping of the flood walls and breaching may have created a local drawdown in water surface and reduced the peaks west of the PONO floodwall to values closer to 14 ft.
+HWMs on the west side of the PONO generally show values that are approximately 1 ft lower, peaks of 14.2 to 14.3 ft.
+The difference in peak water level across the PONO floodwall is likely due to (1) the 1,600-ft-long east-west earth levee on the west side of the PONO that was at an elevation of about 11.0 ft and experienced overtopping and breaches, and (2) overtopping of the USACE floodwall all along the reach west of the PONO floodwall.
+Overtopping of the floodwalls and breaching may have created a local drawdown in water surface and reduced the peaks west of the PONO floodwall to values closer to 14 ft.

-In Figure 17 on the south end of the floodwall, note that high water mark data are only available at the IHNC Lock and at the south end of the PONO floodwall.
-The elevation drops from 15.2 ft at the south end of the PONO floodwall to about 14.3 ft at the Lock based on the staff gauge or about 13.8 ft based on the high water marks.
-As stated above, this could have been the result of the breach into the Lower 9th Ward and/or the other breach just to the north.
+In Figure 17 on the south end of the floodwall, note that HWM data are only available at the IHNC Lock and at the south end of the PONO floodwall.
+The elevation drops from 15.2 ft at the south end of the PONO floodwall to about 14.3 ft at the lock based on the staff gauge or about 13.8 ft based on the HWMs.
+As stated above, this could have been the result of one or both of the breaches into the Lower Ninth Ward.
 Another possibility or a contributing factor could have been the head loss across the Florida Avenue railroad bridge that was also reported to be in the down position during the storm.

-Figure 18 shows the variation of peak water level along the IHNC based on high water marks.
+Figure 18 shows the variation of peak water level along the IHNC based on HWMs.
 Note the gradient in peak water level from the IHNC's Lake Pontchartrain entrance to the confluence of the IHNC with the GIWW/MRGO.
-The peak water level increases from 11.8 ft to 15.4 ft, a difference of nearly 4 ft over a rather short distance.
-As described below, the peak high water at Paris Road Bridge on the GIWW/MRGO is 15.5 ft and the peak high water further to the east along the GIWW at Chef Menteur Pass is 15.7 ft.
+The peak water level increases from 11.8 to 15.4 ft, a difference of nearly 4 ft over a rather short distance.
+As described below, the peak high water at Paris Road bridge on the GIWW/MRGO is 15.5 ft and the peak high water further to the east along the GIWW at Chef Menteur Pass is 15.7 ft.
 This high peak water level gradient within the northern section of the IHNC reflects the hydraulic connectivity present in the system between Lake Borgne, where the storm surge was much higher (15.5 ft or more), and Lake Pontchartrain, where the storm surge was lower (11.8 ft).
 The connectivity is created by the presence of the IHNC and GIWW/MRGO channels.

 Figure 18.
-Variation of peak water level along IHNC based on high water marks
+Variation of peak water level along IHNC based on high-water marks.